huntdatacenter/docs/docs/coordination/new-services-model.md

 # New services model

 **We are introducing the new services model 1 July 2021.
-This will introduce several changes for lab leaders and lab coordinators.**
+This will introduce several changes for lab leaders and lab coordinators.
+This includes new agreements and the new price list.**

 ::: warning Important dates

+* New labs will be required to follow the new model from 1 July 2021.
+* Existing labs will need to upgrade from 1 October 2021 to upgrade or change resources or services.
+* Existing labs will be required to upgrade by 1 January 2022 to continue their services.
-* All labs are encouraged to convert to the new services model as soon as possible.
+* All labs are encouraged to upgrade to the new services model as soon as possible.
 [Contact us](/contact) to start the process.
-* New labs will be required to follow the new model from 1 July 2021.
-* Existing labs will need to convert from 1 October 2021 to upgrade or change resources or services.
-* Existing labs will be required to convert by 1 January 2022 to continue their services.

 :::

 [[toc]]

+## New changes

 The following changes was introduced 1 July 2021:

-## Lab agreement update
+### Lab agreement update

-We have updated the lab agreeement ([lab order](/agreements/downloads/#lab-order)) do include information on "lawful processing" (ethical approavals, privacy justifaction etc).
-We do this to help your host organization assembling lists of processing in our services.
-The update will require all new and existing labs to convert to the new version.
+We have updated the lab agreement (now named [lab order](/agreements/downloads/#lab-order)) do include information on "lawful processing" (ethical approvals, privacy justification etc).
+We do this to help your host with lists of their processing in our services.
+All labs will need to upgrade to the new version.

 **Practical aspects:** All new will be required to use the new lab order from 1 July 2021.
 Existing labs needs to sign the new lab order from 1 October 2021 to upgrade or change resources, or at the latest by 1 January 2022 to continue their services.

 **Dependencies:** New lab orders are dependent on a signed services agreement and an active data space.
 [Contact us](/contact) to start this process.

-## Data space as a new unit
+### Data space as a new unit

 Data space is now introduced as a new subscription service.
 We do this to ease the management of one to many labs.
 The data space subscription defines service availability for labs.
 Activation of a data space will require an active services agreement (see below) and a new [data space order](/agreements/downloads/#data-space-order).